 Code of Conduct

 Personal and corporate integrity has been one of Boston Scientific's guiding principles since the day our company was founded.
-It enters into everything we do and is a central part of our daily lives.
+It encompasses everything we do and is a central part of our daily lives.

-Our Code of Conduct is about maintaining our good reputation by treating people honestly and with respect, both inside and outside of Boston Scientific.
+Our Code of Conduct provides principles to live by and to maintain our good reputation by treating people with honesty and respect, both inside and outside of Boston Scientific.
 This is fundamental to how we do business.

 All Boston Scientific employees around the world are expected to be familiar with and abide by our Code of Conduct.

-The Code is also available to you in all of the languages listed below (PDF).
+The Code is also available to you in each of the languages listed below (PDF).

 Chinese - Simplified